vitejs/vite/docs/guide/migration.md

 Vite 6 also introduces a new default value for `json.stringify` which is `'auto'`, which will only stringify large JSON files.
 To disable this behavior, set `json.stringify: false`.

-### Extend support of asset reference in HTML elements
+### Extended support of asset references in HTML elements

 In Vite 5, only a few supported HTML elements were able to reference assets that will be processed and bundled by Vite, such as `<link href>`, `<img src>`, etc.